 For these reasons we think it is important for TfNSW to undertake further analysis of the ondemand trials to understand why some have been more popular than others, and how they can be designed to offer the best value.
-Our draft recommendation is that TfNSW prioritise locations for the introduction of on-demand services by assessing the likely increase in benefits compared to the current service, and given any increase in costs.
+We recommend that TfNSW prioritise locations for the introduction of on-demand services by assessing the likely increase in benefits compared to the current service, and given any increase in costs.